aakriti0fnu/cheapBuy/README.md

 <li> Improvement of extension UI. </li>
 <li> Alternate product suggestion feature. </li>
 <li> Improve accuracy of the product.
 Example : If user's current tab is having Television of a particular brand and there is a better option available at a cheaper or comparable rate than provide alternative product accordingly. </li>
-<li> Add web scrapping for other websites such as Walmart, Bjs, Costco, etc. </li>
+<li> Add web scrapping for other websites such as Bjs, Costco, etc. </li>
 <li> Improve code execution speed using multithreading. </li>
 <li> Show a avialable coupon on other shopping website. </li>
 </ul>